Websites to bookmark — Please bookmark the following websites so you can find the information you are looking for in the most efficient manner:

 Interfaith Leadership — Interested in interfaith work at Wartburg?
 The interfaith leadership group invites you to share your ideas and support as we find ways to work across religious and cultural boundaries to make the world a better place.
 If you want to show your interest in being part of Interfaith at Wartburg, click here.

 Wartburg gallery exhibit — An exhibit featuring Iowa City artists Lauren Frances Evans and Stephen W. Evans will kick off the 2016-17 season at Wartburg College’s Waldemar A. Schmidt Art Gallery.
-“Thin Spaces” will run Friday, Sept.
-9, through Friday, Oct.
+“Thin Spaces” runs through Friday, Oct.
 21. An opening reception featuring both artists will be Friday, Sept.
 30, from 7 to 9 p.m.
 Click here for details.

 Grant to create Innovation Studio — Wartburg College engineering science students will enjoy expanded lab space and enhanced hands-on learning opportunities thanks to a $123,300 grant from the Roy J. Carver Charitable Trust.
 The grant will be used to renovate existing lab space in the Science Center and purchase new equipment to create an Innovation Studio.
-Daniel Black, chair of the Department of Biochemistry, Chemistry and Engineering Science and the Gary and Donna Hoover Distinguished Professor in Engineering Science, will oversee the project.
+Dr. Daniel Black will oversee the project.
 Click here for details.

 College calendar — Stay up to date with campus events by following the college's official calendar.